vibbits/gentle-hands-on-python/src/05_Collections.md

 4. What is _slicing_?
 <details>
     <summary>Answer</summary>
-    Slicing is a way to access elements (or ranges of elements) in a collection.
+    Slicing is a way to access ranges of elements in a list (or string).
 </details>

 5. Can you turn a string into a list of characters?